Indianapolis Water Quality at a Glance

 Indianapolis maintains a tiered approach to water conservation based on current conditions:

-• Voluntary conservation measures encouraged
+• Voluntary conservation measures encouraged year-round

-• Even/odd day outdoor watering recommended (based on address number)
+• Even/odd day outdoor watering recommended based on address number

 Drought Response Levels: